goatedguy67/auto-claim-mudae-self-bot/README.md

 - I don't really use github.
 I'm a new programmer who wants to be a great one so any criticism is welcome.
 - This project was heavily inspired by this deprecated [one](https://github.com/vivinano/MudaeAutoBot).
 - I planned to use the library discord.py-self.
 But I think some tests where on the regular discord.py because i didn't specify my virtual enviroment so it probably works with both.
+- Tested in private servers with a few players.

 ## Contributions